Agrilinks Editorial Style Guide

 When offsetting a phrase with dashes, use the longer em dash (—), with a space on either side of the dash.

 For example, “Sustainable human development is intertwined with the health of nature.
 How we feed people — our global food system — is complex and heavily dependent on our planetary resources.”

-Use an “en dash” to convey a range of numbers.
+Use a hyphen (-) to convey a range of numbers.